 Study the professionalism in their customer service.
 This would determine whether they can be good long term business partners or not.
-Make sure that you ask the right questions about their products right from the beginning as to know whether they are worth buying from or not.
+Make sure that you ask the right questions about their products right from the beginning so as to know whether they are worth buying from or not.

 Step 6: Negotiating with Suppliers

-You can do all the negotiations throughs through the Alibaba chat/inquiry feature.
+You can do all the negotiations through the Alibaba chat/inquiry feature.
 Remember to keep all the conversation on the Alibaba platform.
 Do not accept to chat with the seller via email, whatsapp or any other external platform.

 The sellers are on the platform to make sales and they are likely to accept prices and MOQs below their set minimums that is if it makes business sense to them.

-While you make your negotiations, accept that the supplier must also make a decent profit.
+While you make your negotiations, understand that the supplier must also make a decent profit.
 Do not try to ask for prices way below the market standards, otherwise the supplier might accept but produce substandard products just to meet your budget.